Create a workbook¶

 Workbook.save() method of the

 >>> wb = Workbook() >>> wb.save('balances.xlsx')

 This operation will overwrite existing files without warning.

-As OOXML files are basically ZIP files, you can also end the filename with .zip and open it with your favourite ZIP archive manager.
+As OOXML files are basically ZIP files, you can also open it with your favourite ZIP archive manager.

 You can specify the attribute template=True, to save a workbook as a template: